 with

+As presented in \cite{neuenhofen2018dynamic}, the expressions for state and input functions $\hat{x}$ and $\hat{u}$ can be polynomials of any standard types, with polynomial coefficients $P_{j,q}$ as decision variables.

+This concept shares some resemblance with the method of direct error enforcement in \cite{vasantharajan1990simultaneous}, where the residual errors are computed with a different formulation and only at a single non-collocation reference point for each mesh interval.

-As presented in \cite{neuenhofen2018dynamic}, the expressions for functions $\hat{x}$ and $\hat{u}$ can be polynomials of any standard types, with polynomial coefficients $P_{j,q}$ as decision variables.
-This choice of representation increases the computational complexity of the problem in comparison to direct collocation: \begin{itemize} \item One extra decision variable is required for every state and input variable in every mesh segment. \item Simple bounds need to be implemented as path constraints. \item Additional computations to obtain the initial guesses of the decision variables from an estimation of the solution trajectory are required. \item The magnitudes of decision variables may span a wide numerical range.
-This is detrimental in terms of ensuring consistent numerical accuracy in computations. \item If finite differences are used for obtaining the derivative information, the calculations can be less accurate. \item Proper scaling of decision variables can be difficult. \item State continuity inbetween mesh segments might need to be enforced with additional path constraints. \end{itemize}
+\begin{remark} The choice of representation in \cite{neuenhofen2018dynamic} with $P_{j,q}$ as decision variables increases the computational complexity of the problem in comparison to direct collocation: \begin{itemize} \item One extra decision variable is required for every state and input variable in every mesh segment. \item Simple bounds need to be implemented as general inequality constraints. \item Additional computations are required to obtain the initial guesses of the decision variables from an estimation of the solution trajectory. \item The magnitudes of decision variables may span a wide numerical range.
+This is detrimental in terms of ensuring consistent numerical accuracy in computations. \item If finite differences are used for obtaining the derivative information, the calculations can be less accurate. \item Proper scaling of decision variables can be difficult. \item State continuity in-between mesh segments might need to be enforced with additional equality constraints. \end{itemize} \end{remark}

-Therefore, we need to develop a method that avoids the above-listed drawbacks, and to a great extent, retains the computational efficiency of direct collocation formulation.
+Therefore, we need to develop a method that avoids the above-listed drawbacks and, to a great extent, retains the computational efficiency of direct collocation.